 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and would be honored if you, dear friend, would be so kind as to pretty please, with a cherry on top, subscribe to this blog, share our posts, and leave us a comment below! 🙂
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and (with one of the highest degrees of politeness) would be honored if you, dear friend, would be so kind as to pretty please, with a cherry on top, subscribe to this blog, share our posts, and leave us a comment below! 🙂